ksonda/global-river-runner/index.md

 ### Open Data

-The underlying data product on which back end is based is [MERIT-Basins](https://www.reachhydro.org/home/params/merit-basins), a global vector hydrography dataset derived from the [MERIT-Hydro raster data product](http://hydro.iis.u-tokyo.ac.jp/~yamadai/MERIT_Hydro/).
+The underlying data product on which back end is based is [MERIT-Basins](https://www.reachhydro.org/home/params/merit-basins), a global vector hydrography dataset derived from the [MERIT-Hydro raster data product](http://hydro.iis.u-tokyo.ac.jp/~yamadai/MERIT_Hydro/), which itself is derived from the [MERIT Digitel Elevation Model](http://hydro.iis.u-tokyo.ac.jp/~yamadai/MERIT_DEM/index.html).
+All of these data are published with an open [Creative Commons CC BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/4.0/) License, which allows them to be used for free for science as well as for noncommercial creative works such as this one.

 ### Open Source Software